These 45 Countries Offer Working Holiday Visas to Australians

 Australian citizens can also freely live and work in New Zealand for an unlimited amount of time and without needing to apply for a visa.

-🇳🇿 Are you a New Zealand citizen?
+🇳🇿 Are you a citizen of New Zealand (or another country)?

 New Zealanders are also eligible to apply for working holiday visas in many countries, but the list is slightly different.
 See our list of working holiday visas available to New Zealand citizens for details.